-Plan to refill when you still have 50 miles in the tank – that’s 25% of a 200-mile range.
-To be safe, set off expecting to use the charger that is the one before the charger suggested on the app.
+While you are getting used to your electric car, plan to refill when you still have 50 miles in the tank – that’s 25% of a 200-mile range.
+As you are likely to be fully laden, and less efficient in terms of miles per kWh, keep in mind a charger before the one suggested on the app.

-The chemistry of an EV battery means you can add miles faster when your battery is between 20% and 80% full.
-And at the end of your charge, unless the last 20% is vital to get to your final destination, plan to set off again when your car gets to 80% (that’s 200 miles for a 250 mile range car).
+Worry-free tip: You can use the advanced settings to increase the ‘% charge arriving at stop’ (Zap-Map) or SoC (State of Charge) battery level remaining (ABRP).
+This will show you chargers earlier into your trip, minimizing any potential for stress.
+It also ensures you keep the charging in the battery’s most efficient zone – the chemistry of an EV battery means you can add miles faster when your battery is between 20% and 80% full.
+Plan to set off again when your car gets to 80% (that’s 200 miles for a 250 mile range car).

-If you are new to EVs it’s definitely a good idea to be more cautious until you get some miles under your belt.
+If you are new to EVs, it’s definitely a good idea to be more cautious until you get some trips under your belt.
 Charging apps can be over-optimistic (they don’t know about the four bikes on your roof or holiday luggage in your boot) and so it’s better to have early stop options that you don’t need to take.

 Not all charging networks are equally reliable

-You can use advanced filters in your journey app to favour the networks that are more reliable.
-The same filters can also hide networks that require an app or special RFID card, though most now accept contactless payments.
+You can use advanced filters in your chosen journey app to favour the networks that are more reliable.
+The same filters can also hide networks that require an app or special RFID card, although most now accept contactless payments.

 Zap-Map’s league table ranks the UK’s most popular EV charging networks with their community of EV drivers.
-This year Tesla retains its top spot as the country’s most appreciated EV charging provider.
-Tesla has confirmed other drivers will soon be able charge on their network.
-EV drivers generally have good things to say about Instavolt and Osprey networks, so you could start by limiting your results to these two networks.
+EV drivers generally have good things to say about Instavolt and Osprey networks, and the newer MFG hubs are a good bet.
+Gridserve are also reliable, but on major motorway locations their chargers can be busy.
+We suggest you start by limiting your results to these four networks.

-When you’re on the road, the app will be able to give you live network data to show you where other charge points are just in case.
-The app will show if a fellow user has logged it as working earlier that day.
-Many also have a photograph of the exact location of the charger, to save you hunting around for the plug in a larger car park.
+When you’re on the road, your chosen route planner app will be able to give you a live charger status network.
+It’s helpful to see the exact location, or at least a photograph of the charger, to save you hunting around for the plug in a larger car park.